Mediation – Tucson Divorce Lawyers -AZ Family Law Team, PLLC

 Mediation is a type of alternative dispute resolution that is used frequently to resolve disputes without the need for court intervention.
 Mediation is conducted by an impartial mediator, who is an individual that helps to facilitate communications between family members or spouses that are having difficulty getting a domestic matter resolved.
 The impartial mediator has absolutely no decision-making power, but he or she often has the ability to help individuals pinpoint what the key issues are that need to be resolved.

 Further, the mediation process is non-binding, which simply means that whatever decision may be made at the conclusion of mediation will not necessarily be adopted by the court.
-At Barr Law Firm, PLLC, our Tucson Divorce and Family Law Attorneys help clients use mediation on a regular basis to resolve family law matters outside the courtroom.
+At AZ Family Law Team, PLLC, our Tucson Divorce and Family Law Attorneys help clients use mediation on a regular basis to resolve family law matters outside the courtroom.
 Because family disputes can be very stressful and it is often difficult for family members to speak to one another without fighting, it is important to consider mediation as a method for helping you resolve disputes involving divorce, separation, or custody, among many other family law matters.

 While mediation is not always successful in getting disputes resolved, it does help all parties get a better understanding of what each and everyone’s wishes and interests are.
 As such, even if mediation is unsuccessful in helping people come to an absolute agreement over everything they are disputing, it is successful in that it helps to get rid of the small issues that are preventing complete resolution of the matter.

 How a Tucson Divorce and Family Law Attorney Can Help You